-Without documentation specifying the data fields being transmitted from one system to another, as well as controls in place to validate that all data from the source system was transmitted to the target system in appropriate formats, incomplete or inaccurate data may transfer between systems which may impact the completeness, accuracy, and validity of data.
+Without documentation specifying the data fields being transmitted from one system to another, as well as controls in place to validate that all data from the source system was transmitted to the target system in appropriate formats, there is an increased risk that that data processing was incomplete.
+Additionally, incomplete or inaccurate data may transfer between systems which may impact the completeness, accuracy, and validity of data.